robbestad/react-breadcrumbs/README.md

 ## Styling

-The breadcrumbs are set up with a div with the class name "breadcrumbs".
+The breadcrumbs are set up in a div with the class name "breadcrumbs".

 [1]: https://facebook.github.io/react
 [2]: http://breadcrumbs.surge.sh/index.html